serokell/blog-posts/edsl-michelson/article.md

 ```

 The representation of the `ADD` instruction is not very nice but can be improved
-with the use of type class.
+with the use of a type class.
 We may create a type class `AddOp` which takes two type arguments
 (for two operands of the `ADD` instruction).
 It will contain one function
 for type checking, one function for interpretation and a type family for the